thoTsou/Spring_Boot_MVC_JWT_secured_APIs/README.md

 Client uses access token for making multiple requests.
 When access token expires, client uses refresh token to retrieve a new pair of tokens.
 Client uses the new access token to make API request.

+With proper changes/add-ons this could go on production.
+So you're welcome :)